ak0005/audio_chat/README.md

 # audio_chat
-client-server program that provides text and voice chat facility using datagram socket, select syscall and lportaudio library
+client-server program that provides text and voice chat facility using stream socket, select syscall and lportaudio library

 audio recording implemented using lportaudio library